lit/lit.dev/packages/lit-dev-content/site/docs/ssr/server-api.md

 });
 ```

-Importing `render` from `@lit-labs/ssr/lib/render-with-global-dom-shim.js` will also install a minimal [DOM Shim](#dom-shim) in the global scope necessary for `lit` and component definitions to be loaded for rendering the components server-side.
-It must be imported before any `lit` libraries or component
+Importing `render()` from `@lit-labs/ssr/lib/render-with-global-dom-shim.js` will also install a minimal [DOM shim](/ssr/dom-emulation) in the global scope necessary for `lit` and component definitions to be loaded for rendering the components server-side.
+It must be imported before any `lit` libraries or component.

 Note: Loading the DOM shim globally introduces `window` into the global space which some libraries might look for in determining whether the code is running in a browser environment.
 If this becomes an issue, consider using SSR with [VM Module](#vm-module) instead.